python/cpython/Doc/library/_winreg.rst

    *key* is an already open key, or one of the predefined :const:`HKEY_\*` constants.

    *file_name* is the name of the file to save registry data to.
 This file cannot already exist.
-If this filename includes an extension, it cannot be used on file allocation table (FAT) file systems by the :meth:`LoadKey`, :meth:`ReplaceKey` or :meth:`RestoreKey` methods.
+If this filename includes an extension, it cannot be used on file allocation table (FAT) file systems by the :meth:`LoadKey` method.

    If *key* represents a key on a remote computer, the path described by *file_name* is relative to the remote computer.
 The caller of this method must